 D8.
 What is the deadline for deciding which plan to take?

-You must decide by August 15th, which is the Health Insurance enrollment deadline.
+You must decide by the deadline posted on the Student Health Insurance website: https://studenthealthinsurance.
 After that date, you are automatically defaulted to the Aetna plan.

 D9.
 I was automatically charged the Aetna plan on my student bill.